-The Regulations require that you give certain information to consumers who buy goods, services or digital content from you away from your business premises.
+The Regulations require that you give certain information to consumers who buy goods, services or digital content from you at a distance.
 However, there are some types of contract that are exempt from this requirement:

-- medicinal products or services that are either dispensed on prescription or available free under an NHS arrangement - a contract for passenger transport services for example, bus, rail or flight tickets. - contracts for £42 or less
+- medicinal products or services that are either dispensed on prescription or available free under an NHS arrangement - a contract for passenger transport services for example, bus, rail or flight tickets.
+However, you must provide the appropriate information if your contract is concluded by an electronic means, such as a 'pay now' button

-You must give consumers the information listed below in a way that is clear, comprehensible and legible before they enter into a contract with you.
-This information must be given on paper or, if the consumer agrees, on another durable medium.
+You must give consumers the information listed below in a way that is clear, comprehensible and appropriate to the means of distance communication before they enter into a contract with you.
+In addition, if you provide this information on a durable medium you must make sure that it is legible.